tabhishek432/GSoC-2023-xaos/README.md

 ### Accomplished tasks
 First of all, to commence, it became evident that achieving the compilation of XaoS in web assembly necessitated certain adjustments.
 These alterations encompassed the inclusion of `c++11` within the configuration and the incorporation of `QMAKE_CXXFLAGS += -fpermissive` during the process.
 #### Adding the web user interface
-The challenge was as mentioned above that the current implementation of XaoS using Qt web assembly is not functioning on web platforms due to issues with the synchronous, infinite loop used in XaoS's event loop.
+The challenge was as mentioned above was that the current implementation of XaoS using Qt web assembly is not functioning on web platforms due to issues with the synchronous, infinite loop used in XaoS's event loop.
 Initially it was a challenging task to make web assembly version of XaoS work as we thought to use QTimer in all the functions.
 But thinking of approach to do it one by one, and finally QTimer, or we can say can say connecting its timeout() signal to the only function responsible for primary infinite loop in main.cpp, that is eventLoop() function inside mainwindow.cpp, it was finally working in web browser.

 The Initial commit resolving the issue can be found here: [#151](https://github.com/xaos-project/XaoS/commit/8a08d80386325dd0ec700f0fcd1d6d717a03b76d) <br />
 The first version of working XaoS web UI can be found here: [https://matek.hu/zoltan/xaos/](https://matek.hu/zoltan/xaos/)